Initiation of insolvency proceedings

 A petition for the commencement of insolvency proceedings can be filed with the court when the debtor has debts with at least two creditors that are more than 30 days overdue.
 At the same time, he is unable to pay them.

-Once the proceedings have been initiated, the debtor must subsequently submit to the court all the facts relating to his assets and income.
+Once the proceedings have been opened, the debtor must subsequently submit a list of assets, liabilities and income to the court.

 Tip: You are in complete control of your financial situation, you are not in debt and if you are, you are paying properly.
 The insolvency record is therefore something you don’t care about at all.
 But maybe it should.
 It is a very practical tool that can be useful to you.
 In our article, we’ve summarised the reasons why you should be interested in it, what you can find in it and how to search it.